tanish2k09/KLapse-Livedisplay/README.md

 ```

 ### Worth noting for kernel manager apps:
 1. Dimmer options can all work independent of enabled_mode values.
 K-lapse doesn't have to be on for dimmer to work.
-DO NOT HIDE DIMMER OPTIONS IN UI.
-HAVE A SEPARATE SECTION IN THE PAGE FOR DIMMER CONTROLS.
+It is advisable to not hide the dimmer options in UI, and maybe to have a separate section for dimmer controls.
 2. bl_range_upper and bl_range_lower share the same input handler, so if you input a value larger than upper inside the lower file, the value will automatically be assigned to upper.
 Same goes the other way.
 Putting a smaller value in upper than lower will change lower instead.
-It is guaranteed that upper will be a higher value than lower, unless some retard messed it up at compile time.
+It is guaranteed that upper will be a higher value than lower, unless it is messed up at compile time.
-3. flow_freq is recommended to be added as a slightly not-so-obvious control, because it can change behaviour of scaling and the user will probably blame you or me for being a retard.
+3. flow_freq is recommended to be added as a slightly not-so-obvious control, because it can change behaviour of scaling and the user will probably blame you or me for something they changed and dislike.
 4. Parameters only available for use in mode 1 (time) : start_minute, stop_minute, target_minutes, fadeback_minutes.
 5. Parameters only available for use in mode 2 (brightness) : bl_range_upper, bl_range_lower, flow_freq
 6. Parameters ALWAYS available : daytime_r, daytime_g, daytime_b, target_r, target_g, target_b, pulse_freq, and all the dimmer options.